merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Vision

+Currently, performing the inventory step of a LCA includes the following challenges:
+* **Several processes may exist to produce the same product**.
+* **Scientific contributions** are often referenced by the end product, but may also **include sub-process data valuable** for other studies.

 This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
-* **Several processes may exist to produce the same product**.
-* Moreover, **scientific contributions** are often referenced by the end product, but may also **include sub-process data valuable** for other studies.

-This wiki addresses this limitation by **referencing data at the process level**, ensuring better indexing and reusability.
+It references data at **the process level**.
 By documenting these alternatives, researchers gain a valuable resource to easily compare existing options and select the most suitable approach for their needs.
 The following example illustrates this idea.

 - **Electrolytic capacitors**